ckeditor/ckeditor5/docs/getting-started/integrations-cdn/react-default-cdn.md

 ### Usage with CKBox

-To use `CKBox` you need to specify the version and theme (optionally) in the `useCKEditorCloud` configuration.
-Also remember about actual plugin configuration inside `<CKEditor/>` component.
+To use `CKBox`, specify the version and theme (optionally) in the `useCKEditorCloud` configuration.
+Also, remember about the actual plugin configuration inside `<CKEditor/>` component.

 ```js
 import React from "react";